 Rama was tall at 6’3”, had curly hair and lucid, shining hazel green eyes.
 He was extremely polite and treated all whom he encountered with respect, gentleness and courtesy.
 He was disarming with his humble and down to earth manner, yet he was hip, had a terrific sense of humor, and kept abreast of important matters happening around the planet.

 Rama attracted seekers who had commitment and fortitude.
 The people who studied with him tended to be rebels – strong, intelligent and self reliant people who wanted an uncommonly fine physical and spiritual life.
-Through practicing meditation and mindfulness, his students became spiritual warriors who worked very hard to apply the teachings, in their own ways and with their own unique approaches, to their careers, their practice, their relationships.
+Through practicing meditation and mindfulness, his students became spiritual warriors who worked very hard to apply the teachings, in their own ways and with their own unique approaches, to their careers, their practice, and their relationships.

 Dr. Lenz was a major contributor to National Public Radio in Connecticut and a donor and supporter of the American Civil Liberties Union, the National Cancer Institute, the AIDS Fund, Amnesty International, the National Museum of Women and the Arts in Washington, D.C., Shotokan Karate, The Cousteau Society and the Audubon Society.

-Frederick Lenz passed away on April 12, 1998, in Long Island, New York, and willed the majority of his estate to support Buddhism in America.
+Frederick Lenz passed away on April 12, 1998, in Long Island, New York, and willed the majority of his estate to support all forms of American Buddhism.
 The Foundation formed in his name is the Frederick P Lenz Foundation for American Buddhism.

-More about Rama can be found in American Buddhist Rebel is an acclaimed biography of Rama - Dr. Frederick Lenz.
-The book describes Rama's youth, his teenage encounter with a Tibetan monk in Nepal, his enlightenment at age 31 and his early teaching years.
+More about Rama can be found in American Buddhist Rebel an acclaimed biography of Rama - Dr. Frederick Lenz.
+The book describes Rama's youth, his teenage encounter with a Tibetan monk, his enlightenment at age 31 and his early teaching years.

 Photo of Rama above by Greg Gorman.